Skip to content

 Drop off Point: Osborne House

 Osborne House, located on the Isle of Wight, was originally built between 1845 and 1851 for Queen Victoria and Prince Albert, who sought a peaceful retreat away from the pressures of court life in London.
 The house was designed by Prince Albert himself in a grand Italianate style, reflecting his tastes and vision.
-Osborne House quickly became one of the royal family’s favorite residences, serving as a place for rest and family gatherings.
+Osborne House quickly became one of the royal family’s favourite residences, serving as a place for rest and family gatherings.
 Queen Victoria fondly referred to it as her "Paradise on Earth."
 Over the years, the house was expanded to accommodate the growing royal family, and its beautiful grounds were meticulously landscaped, offering a blend of formal gardens, woodlands, and stunning views across the Solent.

 The house also holds significant historical importance as the site where Queen Victoria spent her final days.
 She died at Osborne House on January 22, 1901, marking the end of the Victorian era.
 Today, Osborne House is open to the public, offering a glimpse into the private lives of the royal family during the 19th century.
 Visitors can explore the royal apartments, including the rooms where Queen Victoria and Prince Albert lived and worked, as well as the expansive grounds that feature a Swiss Cottage built for their children and a private beach.
 The house remains a poignant symbol of Victorian royal life and continues to be a popular heritage site for those interested in British royal history.